 The City of Brotherly Love is a place I’ve visited often throughout my life (I have family there).
-While the city has received a bit of a bad rap over time due to poverty, mismanagement, and crime, Philadelphia has changed a lot in the last few years.
-It’s too often overlooked in my opinion.
+While the city has received a bit of a bad rap in the past, Philadelphia has changed a lot in the last few years and is too often overlooked in my opinion.

-It’s also packed with colonial history (the first Continental Congress was held here in 1774), making it an educational stop for anyone interested in learning more about the United States’ past.
+The city is a vibrant destination with a growing population, good restaurants, a burgeoning art scene, and lots to see and do.
+(It’s packed with colonial history (the first Continental Congress was held here in 1774), making it an educational stop for anyone interested in learning more about the United States’ past.)

 This travel guide to Philadelphia can help give you all the information you need to plan your trip.